matkonnerth/ModernOPC/docs/Readme.md

   Solution 2) generate the conversion functions
 * refactor Variant handling
   * hack in open library is necessary to forward declare UA_Variant in Variant.h
-* provide callback for reading Localized Text from database
 * security
 * client
-* run tests with valgrind/asan
 * closer look on method template implementation, lots of tuples in binary
 * support binding to specific interface / port: more general, config object
 *